facebook-pixel

 Cover compensation claims if an employee is injured or made ill from work

-Employers’ Liability Insurance is a legal requirement under the Employers’ Liability Act 1969.
+Employers’ Liability Insurance is a legal requirement in the UK under the Employers’ Liability Act 1969.
 It was set up to cover any compensation costs, damages or legal fees that may be levelled at you if one of your employees is injured or becomes ill as a result of the work they do for you.

 There are some exceptions, but if you employ at least one other person within your business, it is likely that you will need to have Employee Insurance in place.
 Failing to do so could result in fines of £2,500 per day and the risk that you will have to pay compensation in full should one of your employees make a claim.